tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-design.rst

 Short Range Communications ITU-R P.1411 (I1411)
 ---------------------------------------

 This model is designed for short range outdoor communication in the frequency range 300 MHz to 100 GHz.
 It is divided in LOS and NLoS models and NLoS is split in roof-tops and canyons.
-The model implemented considers the LoS propagation for short distances according to a tuneable threshold (``m_itu1411NlosThreshold``).
+The model implemented considers the LoS propagation for short distances according to a tunable threshold (``m_itu1411NlosThreshold``).
 In case on NLoS propagation, the over the roof-top model is taken in consideration for modeling both macro BS and SC.
-In case on NLoS several parameters scenatio dependent have been included, such as average street width, orientation, etc. The values of such parameters have to be properly setted according to the scenario implemented, the model does not calculate natively their values.
+In case on NLoS several parameters scenario dependent have been included, such as average street width, orientation, etc. The values of such parameters have to be properly set according to the scenario implemented, the model does not calculate natively their values.
 In case any values is provided, the standard ones are used, apart for the height of the mobile and BS, which instead their integrity is tested directly in the code (i.e., they have to be greater then zero).
 In the following we give the expressions of the components of the model.

 LoS within street canyons
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This model provides an upper and lower bound resectively according to the following formulas
+This model provides an upper and lower bound respectively according to the following formulas

 .. math::